Christie Horton Cremin

 John Diviney is a Director at Brunswick Arts, an international cultural communications consultancy.
 He advises arts organisations, and the individuals, businesses and bodies which engage with them.
 John has worked across a range of major cultural development projects including Qatar Museums, Saadiyat Cultural District and West Kowloon, and for corporate companies engaging in the art and not-for-profit world including UBS, Pernod Ricard, Morgan Stanley and EY.
 He has run international communications campaigns for artist including Damien Hirst, Richard Serra, Tracey Emin, Mona Hatoum and Grayson Perry, and continues to support clients including DCMS, The British Museum and the Solomon R. Guggenheim Foundation.

-Eileen Evans is Executive Director at Forced Entertainment.
-She shares responsibility with the Artistic Director for developing and delivering the strategic vision of the company, and the wide range of the company’s work to audiences and participants nationally and internationally.
+Eileen is co-chair of Fierce Festival’s Board of Directors and Executive Director at Forced Entertainment – responsible for delivering the wide range of the company’s work to audiences and participants nationally and internationally.
 Eileen previously worked at Forced Entertainment as Administrator, as well as managing their education programme.
-Before this she worked in freelance contexts for Sheffield City Council and Sheffield Hallam University specialising in marketing and research, and at performance venues including The Leadmill where she was first introduced to live and performance art (and Forced Entertainment!) in 1987.
+Before this she worked in freelance contexts for Sheffield City Council and Sheffield Hallam University specialising in marketing and research, and at performance venues including The Leadmill, Sheffield, where she first experienced live and performance art in the late 80’s.

 Timothy Hodgson is an independent Birmingham-based Producer specialising in the built environment.
 His work uses found and neglected spaces, encouraging the public to engage with urban areas in new ways.
 He was Performing Arts Producer at mac Birmingham until 2016, has previously worked for the Royal Court, Birmingham Rep, SHOUT festival of Queer Arts & Culture and co-founded the Birmingham Architecture Festival in 2013.
 He was Creative Associate for the Birmingham Weekender 2015 and the forthcoming iteration in 2017.